viperbluff/Firebase-Extractor/README.md

 # Firebase-Extractor
-A tool written in python for scraping friebase data
+A tool written in python for scraping firebase data